AliciaMMorgan/cross-industry-pm-playbook/AI-Tool-Fluency/tool-observations.md

 Over time, I've tested and deployed various AI-powered tools.
 Here's a summary of observed patterns—beyond the hype.

+> 📌 Note: The insights shared in this document are based on personal experience using publicly available generative AI tools across general project and program work.
+They are not tied to any proprietary system, client engagement, or confidential information.
+These reflections are intended for educational and exploratory purposes only and apply broadly across industries.

 ## What Works Well

 - **Otter.ai / Zoom AI Companion / Fireflies.ai**